PeopleSkip to content Skip to main navigation

 Rong Rong Le

 Trudy Milburn, Ph.D. is Assistant Dean at Purchase College.
 Dr. Milburn’s newest co-edited book, Engaging and Transforming Global Communication Through Cultural Discourse Analysis was published by Fairleigh Dickinson Press in January 2019.
 In her research, she examines the ways membership categories are enacted and displayed in various organizational and professional settings, both online and face-to-face.
 She has been a tenured, Associate Professor on the faculties of California State University, Channel Islands and Baruch College/The City University of New York, and is a past chair of the Language and Social Interaction Division of the National Communication Association.

 Joowon Suh works as a senior lecturer of Korean in the Department of East Asian Studies at Princeton University.
 She received her Ed.M.
 (2000) and Ed.D.
 (2007) in applied linguistics from Teachers College, Columbia University.
 Her research interests include Korean linguistics and language pedagogy, discourse analysis, sociolinguistics, interlanguage pragmatics and intercultural communication.
 She has, in collaboration, revised four textbooks and written four new accompanying workbooks of the KLEAR Integrated Korean series: Beginning 1 (2009), Beginning 2 (2010), Intermediate 1 (2012), and Intermediate 2 (2013).
 She also served on the task force that created Standards for Korean Language Learning (2012).
 Currently, she is serving a three-year term as Executive Secretary of the American Association of Teachers of Korean.
 Suh also serves on the editorial boards of Korean Semantics and Language and Information Society.

-Nadja Tadic received her doctorate in Applied Linguistics from Teachers College, Columbia University.
-Her research interests include classroom interaction, critical pedagogy, and combining the conversation analytic and critical discourse analytic frameworks to uncover ways of maximizing learning.
-She is particularly interested in issues of sociocultural diversity and identifying instructional and interactional practices that can help increase minoritized students' participation, learning, and achievement.
+Nadja Tadic is an Assistant Teaching Professor in the Linguistics Department at Georgetown University.
+She received her doctorate in Applied Linguistics from Teachers College, Columbia University.
+Her research examines issues of diversity, discrimination, and social (in)justice through the lens of critically motivated conversation analysis and membership categorization analysis.
+She is particularly interested in identifying practices that can promote diversity, equity, and inclusion in institutional and ordinary interaction.
 Her work has been published in journals such as Language and Education, Linguistics and Education, and Studies in Applied Linguistics & TESOL.

 Chris Van Booven